JCGonzaga01/jcgonzaga01.github.io/README.md

 #### Note when adapting this project

-If you happen to encounter some not so non-programmer friendly configuration upon following the below instructions, kindly drop me a message using the **_Contact_** section of [my personal website](https://jcgonzaga01.github.io/) or send me an email at [my personal email](mailto:gonzaga.jc1993@gmail.com).
+If you happen to encounter some not so non-programmer friendly configuration upon following the below instructions, kindly drop me a message using the **_Contact_** section of [my personal website](https://jcgonzaga01.github.io/) or send me an email at [my personal email](mailto:gonzaga.jc1993@gmail.com) or file an issue ticket in this repo.

 ## Project Structure